mattallen-it/iam-infrastructure-labs/Lab-03-Active-Directory-Domain-Setup/README.md

 The server was promoted to a domain controller by creating a new Active Directory forest (`mrtg.local`).

+This action establishes the Active Directory forest, which defines the security boundary and identity namespace for the environment.

 ---

 ### Phase 2 — Prerequisite Validation